tomvmeer/PF4PY/README.md

 # PF4PY

-This is an implementation of the Performance Spectrum visualisation.
+This is an implementation and expantion of the Performance Spectrum visualisation.
 All credit goes to the orginal authors:

 Denisov, V., Belkina, E., Fahland, D., & van der Aalst, W. M. P. (2018).
 The performance spectrum miner: visual analytics for fine-grained performance analysis of processes.